 Step 1: Export Data from Oracle DB to CSV Format

 - BigQuery does not support the binary format produced by Oracle DB.
-Hence we will have to export our data to a CSV(comma-separated value) file.
+Hence, we must export our data to a CSV(comma-separated value) file.

-- Oracle SQL Developer is the preferred tool to carry out this task.
+- Oracle SQL Developer is the preferred tool for carrying out this task.
 It is a free, integrated development environment.
-This tool makes it exceptionally simple to develop and manage Oracle databases both on-premise and on the cloud.
+This tool makes developing and managing Oracle databases exceptionally simple on-premise and on the cloud.
 It is a migration tool for moving your database to and from Oracle.
 Oracle SQL Developer can be downloaded for free from here.

 - Click on Export.